Index of Embedded Networks in the Sphere: Index and nullity of the stationary triple junction networks on spheres

 \begin{proposition} For any embedded stationary triple junction network in $\mathbb{S}^2$, we have

-\end{proposition} \begin{proof} We will use the index theorem and the nullity theorem to give the estimate of index and nullity of $\mathcal{N}$.
+\end{proposition} \begin{proof} We will use the index theorem and the nullity theorem to give the estimate of the index and nullity of $\mathcal{N}$.

 More precisely, Corollary \ref{cor:index_estimate} is enough in this proof.
-We divide our nine networks into four classes.
-We will use the calculation results listed in \cite{taylor1976structure}.
+We divide our nine networks into five classes.
+We will use the classification results listed in \cite{Heppes64} (see also \cite{taylor1976structure}).
 In other words, we will assume the lengths of arcs contained in these nine networks are all known to us. \\

-\textbf{First class.} We consider the network of three half great circles having a pair of antipodal points as their endpoints.
+\textbf{First class.} We consider the network of three half-great circles having a pair of antipodal points as their endpoints.

-Since it has only three geodesic arcs, we can get its index and nullity by direct computation.
+Since it has only three geodesic arcs, we can get its index and nullity by directly finding its eigenvalues and eigenfunctions.
 Indeed, all of the eigenfunctions on this network come from the eigenfunctions on a great circle. \\

-\textbf{Second class.} We consider the networks coming from the regular spherical polyhedron.
+\textbf{Second class.} We consider the two following networks coming from the regular spherical polyhedron.